 I started my career as a Software Quality Analyst.
-My job was to ensure the end products conforms to the customer requirements.
+My job was to ensure the end products conform to the customer requirements.
 As a Software Quality Analyst, you have to think and behave like the ultimate user of the product or solution.
-You must try all the permutations and combinations besides different kind of scenarios to make sure the end product is stable and does not crash.
+You must try all the permutations and combinations besides different kinds of scenarios to make sure the end product is stable and does not crash.
 Detecting software bugs or software defects could be very tricky.
 Why?
 Because the software bugs could be hiding in a corner that is not conspicuous 😊.
-Well, it is true, detecting a software bug could be tricky and difficult.
+Well, it is true, that detecting a software bug could be tricky and difficult.

 You must have a good understanding of the requirements before you could embark on the journey of finding software bugs.
 If you do not understand the ultimate purpose of the software, then you will end up spending a lot of time trying to find software bugs without any success.
-For my, the most important quality that a Software Quality Analyst must have is patience.
+For me, the most important quality that a Software Quality Analyst must have is patience.
 It does not mean that you can be a good Software Quality Analyst without domain knowledge.
-Having a patient attitude helps you to unearth the software bugs which otherwise could creep in the final deliverable.
+Having a patient attitude helps you to unearth the software bugs which otherwise could creep into the final deliverable.

 Let’s start with, Why Software Bug classification is important?
 Well, you may from your corporate experience can come up with several reasons.
 But, for me, the most important reason why classification is important is the fact that it helps a Project Manager or a Lead to assign the right resource to fix it.
 There are several reasons why Software Bugs classification is important and some of them are: